-Northeastern University is committed to providing equal opportunity to its students and employees in an environment free of Sexual and Gender-Based harassment.
-Because Sexual and Gender-Based Harassment interferes with the expectation that all individuals at the University will learn and work in an environment that is free from discrimination, it will not be tolerated in any form.
+The University is committed to providing equal opportunity to its students and employees in an environment free of Sexual and Gender-Based harassment.
+Because Sexual and Gender-Based harassment interferes with the expectation that all individuals at the University will learn and work in an environment that is free from discrimination, it will not be tolerated in any form.

-This Policy applies to all members of the University community, including students, faculty, staff, affiliates, and volunteers when acting on behalf of the University, whether on or off campus, as well as to contractors, parents, and visitors when they are on University property.
+The Policy Prohibiting Sexual and Gender-Based Harassment (the "Policy") applies to all members of the University community, including students, faculty, staff, affiliates, and volunteers when acting on behalf of the University, whether on or off campus, as well as to contractors, parents, and visitors when they are on University property.
 It further applies to allegations of sexual and gender-based harassment involving students, faculty, or staff members that occur:

-- on or off property owned or controlled by the university; - in the context of a university education or research program or activity, including but not limited to university-sponsored study abroad, or other affiliated programs, or employment; or - outside the context of a university education or research program or activity, or employment, but which nonetheless creates a hostile environment in a university education or research program or activity, or employment environment.
+- on or off property owned or controlled by the University; - in the context of a University education or research program or activity, including but not limited to Universitysponsored study abroad, or other affiliated programs, or employment; or - outside the context of a University education or research program or activity, or employment, but which nonetheless creates a hostile environment in a University education or research program or activity, or employment environment.

-Reports of Title IX Prohibited Offenses, including Sexual Assault, Sexual Harassment and Domestic or Intimate Partner Violence, are not covered under this policy but instead are addressed by the University's Policy on Rights and Responsibilities Under Title IX and its accompanying procedures.
+Reports of Title IX Prohibited Offenses, including Sexual Assault, Sexual Harassment and Domestic or Intimate Partner Violence, are not covered under this Policy but instead are addressed by the University's Policy on Rights and Responsibilities Under Title IX and its accompanying procedures.